truera/trulens/docs/trulens/guides/trulens_eval_migration.md

 ## Automatic Migration with Grit

 To assist you in migrating your codebase to _TruLens_ to v1.0, we've published a `grit` pattern.
-You can migrade your codebase [online](https://docs.grit.io/patterns/library/trulens_eval_migration#migrate-and-use-tru-session), or by using `grit` on the command line.
+You can migrate your codebase [online](https://docs.grit.io/patterns/library/trulens_eval_migration#migrate-and-use-tru-session), or by using `grit` on the command line.

 To use on the command line, follow these instructions: